 What is the Best Gas for Dirt Bikes?

-If you are still wondering what the best gas for dirt bikes is, then let me share some detail which will solve this dilemma for you.
-Generally, the regular 87 octane pump gas works well with a four-stroke dirt bike.
+If you are still wondering what the best gas for dirt bikes is, then let me share some details that will solve this dilemma for you.
+Generally, the regular 87-octane pump gas works well with a four-stroke dirt bike.
 This gas is most commonly used because it’s budget-friendly.

-Subsequently, a two-stroke dirt bike will also function with a regular 87 octane gas.
-However, experts recommend using ethanol-free 92 or 93 octane gas.
+Subsequently, a two-stroke dirt bike will also function with regular 87-octane gas.
+However, experts recommend using ethanol-free 92 or 93-octane gas.

 Whichever option you prefer, make sure it is a non-ethanol blend.

-The biggest problem that ethanol blend gasoline creates is that of corrosion.
-Ethanol becomes the main source of adding moisture to a bike’s engine which eventually weakens it.
-Similarly, ethanol blend gasoline thickens up overtime and clogs vital engine parts.
+The biggest problem that ethanol blend gasoline creates is corrosion.
+Ethanol becomes the main source of moisture to a bike’s engine which eventually weakens it.
+Similarly, ethanol blends gasoline thickens up over time, and clogs vital engine parts.

 However, if you do have an ethanol-based fuel in the tank and that also for a long period of time, then you should add a fuel stabilizer to it or just drain it from the tank.